Regional Energy Strategic Planning (RESP)

 The RESP role

-The RESP role has been set up to develop regional plans that span across all energy vectors – electricity, gas, heat networks, and hydrogen networks – as part of one integrated energy system.
+The RESP role has been set up to develop regional plans that span across all energy vectors – electricity, gas, and hydrogen networks – as part of one integrated energy system.

 These different energy systems are currently planned separately.
 By moving to a joined-up whole-system approach, this will ensure investment is targeted where it’s needed, and that progress towards net zero can be accelerated.